publiccodenet/about/activities/communication/pitching.md

 These are follow up questions we've received, and answers staff have given.

+What's currently happening with the Foundation?

+* We're in the middle of changing our legal form to become a global umbrella organization with local chapters.
+We will no longer have public organizations as association members because this was too difficult for most interested organizations; instead, we plan to work with public organizations as partners.
+Our mission, expertise and core activities (codebase stewardship, capability building in public organizations) have not changed.
+Exactly what each local chapter will focus on will depend on local needs and opportunities, as will their funding model.
+We already have a North America chapter, and plan one in Europe.
+* We'd love your advice on how we can make this successful.
+We hope the transition will be complete by the end of 2023.

 Are you a lobbying org?
 Are you the same as the FSFE?

 * No. We work with the organizations that have already decided to use open source.
 We're non-partisan and can't lobby, as per our founding principles and non-profit status.